-Tourist B1/B2 visa holders currently in the US who cannot depart the country before their I-94 status expires can apply for Extension or Change of Status.
+Tourist B1/B2 visa holders currently in the US who cannot depart the country before their I-94 status expires can apply for B1 extension or B2 Extension or Change of Status.

 If you are currently in the United States on a B1/B2 visa, F visa, M visa, J visa, P visa, E visa, L visa, O visa, H visa or other nonimmigrant visa and you have overstayed your status without filing an application for Extension or Change of Status prior to the date specified on Form I-94, then you can make a late filing for Extension or Change of Status with USCIS based on extraordinary circumstances.

-Under current circumstances, USCIS, in its sole discretion, may excuse late applications filed after the authorized period of admission expires on Form I-94 if it was due to extraordinary circumstances, such as those that may be caused by COVID-19.
-The USCIS evaluates the late filing for Extension or Change of Status on a case by case basis based on the evidence submitted.
+USCIS in its sole discretion, may excuse late applications filed after the authorized period of admission expires on Form I-94 if it was due to extraordinary circumstances, such as those that may be caused by COVID-19.
+The USCIS evaluates the late filing for Extension or Change of Status on a case-by-case basis based on the evidence submitted.

 Malescu Law P.A. – Business & Immigration Lawyers